evmcl/erudite/src/main/doc/erudite.markdown

 ### List Articles To Be Processed

-To list the articles waiting at [Instapaper](http://www.instapaper.com/) to be processed, run:
+To list the articles waiting at the web service to be processed, run:

         java -jar erudite.jar list